RISE-Remote-Intranet-School-Environment/RISE-Android-Frontend/README.md

 </p>

 ## **Further Improvments**
 As the APIs came a bit late, we did not have time to incorporate them into the app.
+For the futur dev team, we suggest using retrofit 2.

-Furthermore some layouts are definetly in need of additional work.
+Furthermore some layouts are definetly in need of additional work, in particular the calendar and forum pages.